gokhanaker/marvel-comics-react-app/README.md

 # marvel-comics-react-app

+It is a web application which is built mainly with React.js.
+It interacts with public marvel comics api.
 This project includes some javascript tools/libraries/frameworks

 React.js: a javascript front-end framework.
-I used React to interact with public marvel comics api

 Babel.js: a javascript compiler for browsers.
 It provides javascript code to be compatible with browsers.